 The International Society for Evolution, Medicine, and Public Health’s mission is to foster communication among scientists, students, clinicians and public health professionals who want to use evolutionary insights to improve medical research and practice and to use information on human health and disease to advance evolutionary biology.
 To accomplish this mission ISEMPH sponsors annual meetings, the journal Evolution, Medicine, & Public Health, The Evolution and Medicine Review, and EvMedEd.
 Join ISEMPH to help us discover new ways that evolutionary biology can improve human health.

 The 2019 meeting will be August 14-16 a the University of Zurich.
-Frank Rühli and Nicole Bender will chair the hosting committee.
+Frank Rühli and Nicole Bender will chair the hosting committee, Koos Boomsma chairs the program committee.

 The 2020 meeting will be at the University of Georgia, USA.
 Betsy Uhl will chair the hosting committee.

 The 2021 meeting will be in Lisbon, Portugal.
-Patricia Gordo is leading planning for the meeting.
+Patricia Brito is leading planning for the meeting.

 Meeting details will be sent to all members soon.